 For the most current schedule of performance times, visit our Lincoln Days Schedule of Events page.

-LaRue County Native Jeremy Bell will perform throughout Lincoln Days on the Main Stage and Garrett’s Stage on Water Street.
+LaRue County Native Jeremy Bell will perform throughout Lincoln Days on the Main Stage and the Vibe Stage on Water Street.
 According to Larry Bell, Jeremy’s dad, the interest in music began early when Jeremy used a water hose as a microphone.
 On stage opportunities came in his teenage years when he performed at local churches and at Hodgenville’s Lincoln Jamboree where he still occasionally performs as Tim McGraw on “Impression Night”.
-Jeremy’s CDs are available for sale at the Jamboree.
+Jeremy’s CDs are available for sale at The Lincoln Jamboree.

 Rineyville’s Jeff Knoop began his musical career at age 3 with his dad’s band and at 15 recorded his first 45-rpm record.
 A native of Washington State, at 16, Knoop won a contest that sent him to Nashville to record his second single.
 After leaving the army in 1985, he moved to Austin, Texas where he started his own band.
 A few years later, his band Diamondback Country with a Bite was opening for George Ducas, Wade Hayes and Johnny Rodriguez.
 His song “She’s been through a whole lot lately” has been in two movies, “Soundtrack to War” and “Rampage.”
 Knoop is a member of the Heartland Songwriters Association.